It’s that time of year again… the holidays are here!

-The downside to the mashed potato flakes is they can draw bugs, so you want to be careful where you put them.
+- If you use mashed potato flakes, keep in mind that they can draw bugs.
+So to be careful where you put them.

-I personally like the idea of using little pieces of white plastic bags, but only if it’s a way to re-use white plastic bags that might otherwise wind up in a landfill.
+I personally like the idea of using little pieces of white plastic bags — because it’s a way to re-use plastic bags that might otherwise end up in a landfill.